 - Periodic hydro or irrigation water releases from an upstream dam will cause rapid water level changes.

-- Flash flooding as a result of a storm in the river catchment.
+- High water levels due to a wet season or flash flooding as a result of a storm in the river catchment.

 Group members need to be aware that the trip involves river crossings, and:

 - Be sufficiently capable and confident to undertake them.